facebook/react-native-website/cndocs/pushnotificationios.md

 PushNotificationIOS.getInitialNotification();
 ```

-This method returns a promise that resolves to either the notification object if the app was launched by a push notification, or `null` otherwise.
+This method returns a promise.
+If the app was launched by a push notification, this promise resolves to an object of type `PushNotificationIOS`.
+Otherwise, it resolves to `null`.

 ---